Market

 Explanation for variances exceeding 25%:

-(a) Current Ratio reduced on account of increase in current liabilities which increased by increasing in Provision for doubtful debts.
+(a) Current Ratio reduced on account of increase in current liabilities which increased by increase in Provision

-(d) Return on Equity ratio reduced on account of decrease in PAT during the year ended March 31,2024
+(b) Trade payable turnover ratio increased on account of increase in Trade Payables during the year ended

 The significant accounting policies and the accompanying notes form an integral part of the financial statements